 This guidance is for manufacturing sites in Scotland.
 It came into effect on 26 May 2020, extending until further notice and applies to companies manufacturing in Scotland.
-In line with the requirement to regularly review this guidance, it has been reviewed and updated on 19 June, 7 July, 28 July, 20 August and 8 September 2020.
+In line with the requirement to regularly review this guidance, it has been reviewed and updated on 19 June, 7 July, 28 July, 20 August, 8 September, 29 September, 26 October, 30 October and 14 December 2020, and 8 January 2021.

 The guidance sets out the Scottish Government’s expectations on the steps manufacturing businesses will take before and after reopening.
 This is provided as guidance only and does not amount to legal advice.
 Businesses may wish to seek their own advice to ensure compliance with all legal requirements.